 Fact 3.
 Unless your only goal is to tick people off, do yourself a favor and just stop, because those kinds of posts destroy any professionalism you previously were displaying.

 I could not be more serious without beating my fist on the table.
 Business owners who post anything controversial are literally posting a train wreck.
 I made the decision to stop controversial posting in 2013, when I made one post that collected 79 comments in just under 15 minutes.
 I had ticked off everyone including myself.
 Ticked off people posted comments for the other side and more ticked off people posted comments that disputed the comments from the original ticked off people.
 It was an utter catastrophe and it took a friend that agreed with my post to call me and say, “I completely agree with what you posted.
 Now delete it immediately!”
 He was right.
 If that post had stayed up, I would’ve lost more people in 24 hours than I had gained in the previous 5 years.
-And trust me, I get it.
-Elections are coming up and you want to share your views.
-If you have to, I suggest you get on a forum and do it anonymously.
+You can make 100 mistakes on social media…don’t make this one.

 So what should you do?